bitburner-official/bitburner-src/doc/source/basicgameplay/crimes.rst

 Crimes
 ======
-Commiting crimes is an active gameplay mechanic that allows the player to train their stats and potentially earn money.
+Committing crimes is an active gameplay mechanic that allows the player to train their stats and potentially earn money.
 The player can attempt to commit crimes by visiting 'The Slums' through the 'City' tab (:ref:`Keyboard shortcut <shortcuts>` Alt + w).
 'The Slums' is available in every city.